storeon/storeon/README.md

 There are three built-in events:

 * `@init` will be fired in `createStoreon`.
-The best moment to set an initial state.
+Bind to this event to set the initial state.
-* `@dispatch` will be fired on every new action (on `store.dispatch()` calls and `@changed` event).
-It receives an array with the event name and the event’s data.
+* `@dispatch` will be fired on every new action (on `store.dispatch()` calls and `@changed` events).
+It receives an array with the event name and the event's data.
 Can be useful for debugging.
 * `@changed` will be fired when any event changes the state.
   It receives object with state changes.

-To add an event listener, call `store.on()` with event name and callback.
+To add an event listener, call `store.on()` with the event name and a callback function.

 ```js
 store.on('@dispatch', (state, [event, data]) => {